|

 debt.
 Their bureaucracy is a menagerie of unaccountability by

-autonomous political corporation with vast holdings much larger than
+autonomous political entity with vast holdings throughout scores of

 8. Kor had a 'kill switch' option: "I'll let them